Sea Star Festival: Sea Star 2025

+The festival announced I Hate Models canceled his performance last minute, citing a sudden illness.

 Sea Star 2025 presented a combination of various live and electronic acts, ranging from techno and EDM acts to pop music.

 It was the first of the four festivals organized by the EXIT group.
 Besides Sea Star, EXIT will include three more music festivals - EXIT Festival in Serbia on 10–13 July, Ada Divine Awakening Festival in Montenegro on 13–18 September, and No Sleep Festival in Serbia in November.

 Sea Star 2026

-Sea Star Festival 2026 will take place May 2026.
+Sea Star Festival 2026 took place 29–30 May 2026.

+The headlining acts for Sea Star 2026 included Boris Brejcha, Xzibit feat.
+Furnace Band, Holy Priest and KI/KI.

+It was the first of the festivals organized by the EXIT group during its 2026 "Global Tour" year.

+Following comments made by EXIT chief, there has been speculation that the 2026 edition will have been the last in the festival's current form.
+As of the festival taking place, there has been no official confirmation.